Overview and Assumptions¶

 The total ordering ensures that participants see all confirmation requests and responses in the same order.
 The Canton protocol additionally ensures that all non-Byzantine (i.e. not malicious or compromised) participants see their shared views (such as the exercise of the Iou transfer, shared between the participants of Bank and A) in the same order, even with Byzantine submitters.
 This has the following implications:

-1. The correct mediator response for each view is always uniquely determined, because Daml is deterministic.
+- The correct mediator response for each view is always uniquely determined, because Daml is deterministic.
 However, for performance reasons, we allow occasional incorrect negative responses, when participants start behaving in a Byzantine fashion or under contention.
-The system provides the honest participants with evidence of either the correctness of their responses or the reason for the incorrect rejections.
+The system provides honest participants with evidence of either the correctness of their responses or the reason for the incorrect rejections.

-2. The global ordering creates a (virtual) global time within a domain, measured at the sequencer; participants learn that time has progressed whenever they receive a message from the sequencer.
+- The global ordering creates a (virtual) global time within a sync domain, measured at the sequencer; participants learn that time has progressed whenever they receive a message from the sequencer.
 This global time is used for detecting and resolving conflicts and determining when timeouts occur.
 Conceptually, we can therefore speak of a step happening at several participants simultaneously with respect to this global time, although each participant performs this step at a different physical time.
 For example, in the above message sequence diagram, Alice, Bob, the Bank, and the share registry’s participants receive the confirmation request at different physical times, but conceptually this happens at the timestamp ts1 of the global time, and similarly for the result message at timestamp ts6.

 As mentioned in the introduction, the main challenges for Canton are reconciling integrity and privacy concerns while ensuring progress with the confirmation-based design, given that parties might be overloaded, offline, or simply refusing to respond.
 The main ways we cope with this problem are as follows:

-• Flexible confirmation policies: To offer a trade-off between trust, integrity, and liveness, we allow Canton domains to choose their confirmation policies.
+- Flexible confirmation policies: To offer a trade-off between trust, integrity, and liveness, we allow Canton sync domains to choose their confirmation policies.
 Confirmation policies specify which participants need to confirm which views.
 This enables the mediator to determine the sufficient conditions to declare a request approved.
-Of particular interest is the VIP confirmation policy, applicable to transactions which involve a trusted (VIP) party as an informee on every action.
+Of particular interest is the VIP confirmation policy, applicable to transactions that involve a trusted (VIP) party as an informee on every action.
 An example of a VIP party is a market operator.
 The policy ensures ledger validity assuming the VIP party’s participants behave correctly; incorrect behavior can still be detected and proven in this case, but the fallout must be handled outside of the system.
 Another important policy is the signatory confirmation policy, in which all signatories and actors are required to confirm.
 This requires a lower level of trust compared to the VIP confirmation policy sacrificing liveness when participants hosting signatories or actors are unresponsive.
 Another policy is the full confirmation policy, in which all informees are required to confirm.
 This requires the lowest level of trust, but sacrifices liveness when some of the involved participants are unresponsive.

-Conflict Detection
+Conflict Detection¶

 Participants detect conflicts between concurrent transactions by locking the contracts that a transaction consumes.
 The participant locks a contract when it validates the confirmation request of a transaction that archives the contract.
 The lock indicates that the contract might be archived.
 When the mediator’s decision arrives later, the contract is either archived or unlocked, depending on whether the transaction is committed or rolled back.
 Transactions that attempt to use a locked (i.e., potentially archived) contract are rejected.
 This design decision is based on the optimistic assumption that transactions are typically accepted; the later conflicting transaction can therefore be pessimistically rejected.